cgreening/SocketDemo/README.md

 open SocketDemo.xcworkspace
 ```

-Modify the wsURL in ViewController.m to point to your server.
+If you are running your own demo server modify the wsURL in ViewController.m